SprinklekitOfficial/KivyAI/README.txt

 2. Unpack the archive

-3. Before starting web_app.py, you must execute these commands: ollama serve & ollama run qwen2.5:3b (cuz kivyai was built from llama's source)
+3. Before interacting with ai, you must execute these commands: ollama serve & ollama run qwen2.5:3b (cuz kivyai was built from llama's source)

 4. Install gradio (if you haven't not yet, needed to launch web_app.py (the web application))